AnyFinCanHappen/contractor-interview/README.md

 ### User Interface Requirements

-When adding a new floorplan, the user must provide values for the "description" and "code" properties.
+1. **Adding a New Floorplan**: When adding a new floorplan, the user must provide values for the "description" and "code" properties.
 The "key" property should automatically populate once the "code" property is filled out.

+2. **Editing a Floorplan (Optional)**: Users should have the option to edit the "description" and "code" of an existing floorplan.
+Any updates to the "code" property should be properly reflected on the "key" property.

+3. **Deleting a Floorplan (Optional)**: Users should have the option to delete a floorplan from the site config.